 Another important piece of information you need to know is the difference between your loan’s interest rate and the annual percentage rate (APR).

-The interest rate is the rate your lender is charging on the amount you borrow.
+The interest rate is the rate your lender charges on the amount you borrow.
 The APR is the total percentage you’ll pay the lender and includes your interest rate plus any applicable loan fees, including loan origination and underwriting costs.

-Compare current mortgage rates and the APR being offered by the lender to make sure you’re getting the best rate.
-Borrowers who can qualify for a lower rate will save money on their loan over time.
+Compare current mortgage rates and the APR offered by the lender to ensure you’re getting the best rate.
+Borrowers who qualify for a lower rate will save money on their loan over time.

 How to Get a Mortgage Loan

-Your first step toward getting a home mortgage loan is to determine your budget.
+Determining your budget is the first step toward getting a home mortgage loan.
 Check our mortgage calculator and home affordability calculator to see how much you’ll be able to afford in monthly mortgage payments and get an estimate of your ideal purchase price.

-Part of determining how much home you can afford is figuring out your down payment.
+Figuring out your down payment is a big part of determining how much house you can afford.
 As a general rule of thumb, a 20% down payment is recommended because you’ll avoid paying for private mortgage insurance (PMI) — a policy that will protect the lender in case you default on the loan.
 Most lenders, however, will have lower down payment requirements.

-Before applying for a mortgage, make sure to check your credit score.
-Lastly, check your debt-to-income ratio before applying.
-Lenders prefer borrowers with a debt-to-income ratio lower than 36%, and many lenders will not even consider borrowers with a ratio higher than 43%.
+Before applying for a mortgage, check your credit score and debt-to-income ratio (DTI).
+Lenders prefer borrowers with a DTI lower than 36%, and many will only consider borrowers with a ratio higher than 43%.

-It is also important to compare mortgage lenders to make sure you find the one with terms that best fit your financial situation.
+It is also important to compare mortgage lenders to find the one with terms that best fit your financial situation.
 Once you’ve decided on a lender, gather all the necessary paperwork to help streamline the application process.

 Documents needed when submitting a mortgage application include: